 Contributions are recognized when received or a donor makes a pledge to give to the Organization that is, in substance, unconditional.
 Unconditional promises to give expected to be collected within one year, are recorded at estimated net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their net realizable value, using interest rates applicable to the years in which the promises are to be received and adjusted for the credit risk of the donor based on management assessment.
 Conditional promises to give are not recognized until the conditions on which they depend have been substantially met.
-Conditional promises to give as of December 31, 2023 and 2022 totaled \$-0-.
+Conditional promises to give as of December 31, 2024 and 2023 totaled \$-0-.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor-restricted contributions (primarily restrictions as to purpose and/or time) are reported as increases in net assets with donor restrictions.
+All other donor-restricted contributions (primarily restrictions as to purpose and/or time) are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.